 A secondary electron is an electron of an atom of the specimen that has been knocked from its orbit.
 The energy range for secondary electrons states that the electron must have an energy greater than the 0eV but less than 50eV.
 This energy range limits the depth from within the specimen which the electron can escape.
 The energy range also produces what is referred to as the edge effect.
 Edges of the specimen provide greater amounts of surface area from which the weak secondary electrons can escape.
 Thus, at the edges of features on the specimen, more secondary electrons are emitted.
 These areas appear brighter in the image.

-Since secondary electrons are weak (less than 50eV0, their trajectories can be bent toward a detector that has a positively biased grid in front of it.
-The most commonly used type of detector is the Everhart/Thornley type.
+Since secondary electrons are weak (less than 50 eV, their trajectories can be bent toward a detector that has a positively biased grid in front of it.
+The most commonly used detector is the Everhart/Thornley design.